artech-git/lofty/Readme.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
+If you'd like to contribute to this project.

-1. Fork the repository.
-2. Create your branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -am 'Add your feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request.

 ## Acknowledgments